 - See also: http, smtp, linux, xml, tcp, wddx, rfc, wsdl, tls, json, rest

-- I have 18 facts about Simple Object Access Protocol. what would you like to know? email me and let me know how I can help.
+- Have a question about Simple Object Access Protocol not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: